ftsrg-rete/rete-lecture-notes/docs/rete-install-basics-en.md

 For the successful installation and licensing of Enterprise Architect, SmartGit and LemonTree Desktop, the following files will be necessary:

 * `easetupfull_x86.exe`: Enterprise Architect installation file
-* `smartgit-22_1_7-setup.exe`: SmartGit installation file
+* `smartgit-24_1-preview-13-setup.exe`: SmartGit installation file
-* `smartgit.lic`: SmartGit license
 * `LemonTree.msi`: LemonTree Desktop installation file
-* `desktop.lic`: LemonTree Desktop license

-Furthermore, the activation codes and license server credentials are also needed for licensing Enterprise Architect.
+Furthermore, the activation codes and license server credentials are also needed for licensing the tools.

 # Enterprise Architect